 - 2 lbs. green beans, cleaned and trimmed

 - 2 cloves garlic, minced

-- 2-3 medium potatoes, cut in large wedges
+- 2 to 3 medium potatoes, cut in large wedges

 - A large handful of baby carrots